jberet/jberet-user-guide/set_up_jberet/README.md

     * firebird

 * **`mongodb`**: batch job data is saved to MongoDB NoSQL data store.
 With `mongodb` job repository, `db-url` property can be configured to include all MongoDB connection information.
+* **`infinispan`**: batch job data is saved to Infinispan or Red Hat JDG cache.
+With `infinispan` job repository, `infinispan-xml` property specifies the resource path to the configuration XML for infinispan job repository.
+Infinispan job repository can be in-memory or backed by various cache stores supported by the underlying Infinispan or JDG product, such as file-system cache store, JDBC cache store, or LevelDB cache store.

+####Configure JDBC Job Repository
 For `jdbc` job repository, the following 5 properties may be specified in `jberet.properties`:

 * `db-url`: connection URL, which may also include credentials and connection properties.